 A: Face masks and barrier face coverings should generally be used for source control, meaning they may help prevent people who have COVID-19 from spreading the virus to others.
 These products may also help limit exposure to respiratory droplets and large particles but are not a substitute for filtering facepiece respirators or surgical masks.
-Please refer to CDC’s webpage for recommendations regarding use of masks.
+Please refer to CDC's webpage for recommendations regarding use and care of masks.

 FDA-cleared surgical masks and respirators have been used by health care personnel for years and have been worn in health care facilities during extended procedures without harm to the wearer.
 Health care personnel with medical conditions should discuss concerns they may have with wearing respirators with their own health care providers.
-Health care personnel should follow the manufacturer's instructions and their facility's policies for use of all PPE
+Health care personnel should follow the manufacturer's instructions and their facility's policies for use of all PPE.

 A: Source control refers to a person's use of barrier face coverings or face masks, including cloth face coverings, to cover the person's mouth and nose when they are talking, sneezing, or coughing to reduce the likelihood of transmission of infection by preventing the spread of respiratory secretions and large particles.
 COVID-19 may be spread by individuals who may or may not have symptoms of COVID-19.